nishantsharma/xml.ai/README.md

                         +-- dataIn*.xml
                         +-- dataOut*.xml

-The sample script by default saves checkpoints in the `experiment` folder of the root directory.
+The sample script by default saves checkpoints in the `inputs/<domainId>` folder of the root directory.
 Look at the usages of the sample code for more options, including resuming and loading from checkpoints.

 # Roadmap
 The goal of this library is facilitating the development of XML-to-XML transformation techniques and applications.
+Currently the greatest challenge is that XML files are quit big and seq2seq decoders take too much time training overthem.

-While constantly improving the quality of code and documentation, we will focus on the following items:
+While constantly improving the performnce, quality of code and documentation, we will also focus on the following items:

 * Identification and evaluation with benchmarks;
 * Provide more flexible model options, improving the usability of the library;